hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Output *****************************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
-Instead of sending data to Octane, its possible to save data that should be sent to Octane to some file.
-If an output option is specified (-o option), this tool writes the output XML to a file instead of pushing it to the server.
+If an output option is specified (-o option), the tool writes the output XML to a file instead of pushing it to the Octane server.
 If output file pathname parameter is missing, the output will be written into default file "output.xml"  in same  directory as this tool.
+The tool saves only the first bulk (upto 1000 runs)
 No Octane server or credential configuration is required in this case.